 “Why?
 We haven’t done anything yet,” coach Pangke said.

-I thought the girl was friends with the boys; it turned out she wasn’t.
+I thought the girl was friends with the boys; she wasn’t.
 I didn’t know if she came to the resort alone like me, but I didn’t see her again after she backed out from our training.
 The assistant coach guided her back to the shore.
-While I do understand her fear, I think it was unfortunate that she let it get the best of her.
+While I understand her fear, I think it was unfortunate that she let it get the best of her.
 She was already there; it would have been great if she had at least given it a try before giving it up.

 We then started with the freediving line.
 We took dives one person at a time, with coach Pangke assigning the order of our turns; I was third in line.
 This allowed me to check how others were doing and gave me confidence when it was my time to dive.